voodoocreation/jest-mocks/README.md

 Available helpers
 -----------------

+All provided helpers have full TypeScript support with inferred types based on the arguments they're called with.

 ### `filterMockCalls(mock, ...args)`
 Returns an array of calls from the provided Jest Mock, where `args` matches the args the mock was called with.